Breast Milking Performance Gets Artists Kicked Out of Art Basel

 A pair of artists were booted from a show over a live breast milking performance.

-Given that the whole breastfeeding in public thing has been circulating for quite some time now, most of us should know by now that demonizing a completely natural and necessary bodily function is pretty dumb.
+Over the last several decades, there's obviously been a large amount of artistic commentary surrounding the fetishization of female bodies.
 However, it seems as if a couple galleries at Art Basel Miami Beach missed the memo this past weekend, at least if their response to OONA and Lori Baldwin's new piece is any indication.

+Despite the success of the piece, both artists were forcibly escorted off the premises by security.
+Notably though, this particular display was a guerrilla performance, organized after the artists were ejected from the SCOPE Gallery's Art Basel exhibition at the very last minute for being "too controversial."

 As noted by TMZ, the breasts appeared to be prosthetic, with OONA later telling the outlet that "they are as real as you want them to be."
-More important though was the fact that the pumping itself was proceeded by both artists talking about the fetishization of female breasts, which OONA touched on in a recent tweet about the performance.
+More important though was the fact that the pumping itself was proceeded by both artists talking about the fetishization of female breasts.

-"You’ve heard of play to earn, but you’ve never experienced milk to mint.
-Is the breast utilitarian or sexual?," she wrote back in November, prior to introducing the concept of cryptocurrency and ownership into the mix by adding, "What utility do your NFTs really give you?"

-ATTN: OONA MAKES ART HERSTORY WITH MILK TO MINT PERFORMANCE DURING ART BASEL MIAMI 2022.— OONA: 𝐦𝐢𝐥𝐤𝐢𝐧𝐠 𝐭𝐡𝐞 𝐚𝐫𝐭𝐢𝐬𝐭 (@madebyoona) November 22, 2022
+“'Milking the Artist' straddles the line between provocation and performance," the release continued.
+"The work revolves around the concepts of ownership, value, censorship and consumption."

+The statement also goes on to talk about the piece "centering the female body as a living thing in the context of an art gallery," which Baldwin appearing to touch on in an Instagram post about viewers being "invited to milk the artist" for themselves.

 "If and only if you milk the artist then you can own her artwork.
 Because don’t all these art fairs already milk the artist?